The mission of Pierce College is to create quality educational opportunities for a diverse community of learners to thrive in an evolving world.

 Located on a beautiful 140-acre site adjacent to a 340-acre community, recreational park, and Waughop Lake.
 Want a feel for our District, take a peek with aerial campus views!

 Pierce College at Puyallup

-Located on a luscious site with 125-acres of wooded land including modern facilities and beautiful hideaways.
+Located on an expansive site with 125-acres of wooded land including modern facilities and beautiful hideaways.

 Pierce College at JBLM

 Located at the Joint Base Lewis-McChord military sites, serving many of our military and active duty families serving our country.

 Leadership of antiracism strategies and EDI goals for the District

 - Lead, implement, evaluate, and assume executive responsibility for a comprehensive vision and plan for all equity, engagement, and belonging strategies, programming, and initiatives that support the College’s mission and commitment to building an antiracist institution across all Pierce College sites.